DragonBuilder/password-manager/README.md

 ## User Stories

-[ ] As a user, I should be able to add credentials associated with specific website.
+1. As a user, I should be able to add credentials associated with specific website.
 (Eg:- google, x.com, github etc).
 2. As a user I should be able to access any added credentials for a website.
-3. As a user, I should be able to add as many credential as I want for a specific website, i.e., mutiple accounts on google can be added.
+3. As a user, I should be able to add as many credential as I want for a specific website but the username should be different, i.e., user has multiple google accounts.